Fragtality/Any2GSX/README.md

   - For Aircrafts not having a Payload-Sync, the Payload has to be manually removed through EFB/FMS.
   - If the Aircraft has custom Doors and no native Door-Sync, the Doors need to be opened/closed manually for Deboarding.
 - Once the Deboard Service is reported as completed, the App will advance to the Turn-Around Phase.
+- If the Option is checked to Run Departure Services in this Phase:
+  - Wait for the Deboard Service to be really active (deboarding Pax, unloading Cargo) before publishing a new SimBrief OFP
+  - The App will use the same Timings as in the Turn-Around Phase to check for new OFP (see below) and it import it automatically
+  - A new OFP will only be imported if the Gate is connected (Jetway/Stairs) and the Plane signals Ready for Departure (depends on Profile/Plugin - default is Avionics powered & external Power connected & Nav Lights On)
+  - Once a new OFP Id is loaded, the Departure Services will be called as configured (except the next Service being Boarding).
+If the Services get directly active depends on GSX allowing certain Services to be run in parallel.
+  - The App will switch directly to the Departure Phase after Deboarding is completed

 <br/><br/>